MrTowelGuy/celebritea2/README.md

 -Have popular posts populate a home page
 -Show the most popular rumors populate on the celebrities detail pages -Add a profile page w profile pictures etc
+-Add a popularity points system gained from making decent posts!
+-Add location tracking functionality to show posts from your area